 The car, as a result, is for use on the track only, but what he now has is a completely bespoke and unique Ferrari.
 Every Tifosi’s dream come true.

 NEED TO BYPASS THE WAIT?
 BUY A USED FERRARI

 For many, the thought of waiting months or years for a new Ferrari is just too much.
 This is where the used market opens up to those willing to compromise.
 There is usually the added benefit of being cheaper too (not always the case), and for the standard range of cars, there is always something available.

 For more limited-run models expect to pay a premium though.
 Recently the Ferrari 488 Pista Aperta was launched, at the cost of a mere $300k.
 But the limited availability on the used market has meant prices have already reached the $1m mark.
 Not bad going for 6 months of ownership.

-Let us know in the comments section below if you have any questions.
+Let us know in the comments section below what your buying plans are, or if you have any questions.
 We’ll be happy to help you out!